mcembalest/teamBlueConduit/docs/bcs/evaluation.md

 ## Generating Costs Curves

 This library provides a `CostsHandler` class for calculating costs curves for multiple strategies.
 Each cost curve plot depicts the costs of removing **x** lead pipes within the test set for a specific `ts` (train size) and `res` (hexagon_resolution) scenario.
 Costs were calculated following [BlueConduit's previous work](https://storage.googleapis.com/flint-storage-bucket/d4gx_2019%20(2).pdf).
 That is, every lead pipe removal cost is estimated at $5,000 and every non-lead digging at $3,000.
 It can alternatively be set to depict the costs of removing **p** *share* lead pipes with a `norm_x` argument.

-This class expects a path to the folder containing the predictions of the strategies being evaluated.
+Note that the `CostsHandler` does not fit any models, but rather expects their predictions for all strategies, hexagon resolutions and train sizes to be precomputed in a `pred_dir` folder path.
+Further, if savings are calculated, it requires to know the name of the *baseline* model within the `pred_dir`.

 ### Sample usage